nakeshsharma/HealthCare-Management-System/README.md

 # HealthCare Management System

-A comprehensive Hospital Management System built with Java and MySQL to manage patients, doctors, and appointments efficiently.
+A comprehensive HealthCare Management System built with Java and MySQL to manage patients, doctors, and appointments efficiently.
 This console-based application allows for seamless management of hospital operations, ensuring smooth and organized patient care.

 ## Features